-It would have been naive to expect that Russian President Vladimir Putin's humble request that pro-Russian activists in eastern Ukraine postpone their May 11 secession referendum appears to have had no effect.
-Today, the leaders of the self-proclaimed Donetsk People's Republic, a loose grouping of rebels in the industrial city of Donetsk and surrounding towns of the Donbas region, respectfully declined.
+It would have been naive to expect that Russian President Vladimir Putin's humble request that pro-Russian activists in eastern Ukraine postpone their May 11 secession referendum would have any effect.
+And it didn't: Today, the leaders of the self-proclaimed "Donetsk People's Republic", a loose grouping of rebels in the industrial city of Donetsk and surrounding towns of the Donbas region, respectfully rejected Putin's suggestion.

-"It is not our decision but the Donbas people's," said Andrei Purgin, a member of the group's leadership.
+"It is not our decision but the Donbas people's," said Andrei Purgin, a member of the DPR leadership.
 "The people of Donbas now have a chance to perform a heroic feat, and we have no right to deprive them of that chance."

 So when Putin, after talks with Swiss President Didier Burkhalter, asked for a postponement of the vote, he only moved a pawn.
-Whether or not the request was for real, or if Putin communicated to the rebels behind the scenes that he was just playing a game with the West, the referendum is not important.
+Whether or not the request was for real, or if Putin communicated to the rebels behind the scenes that he was just playing a game with the West, the "referendum" is not important.
 Ukraine's acting Prime Minister Arseniy Yatsenyuk accused Putin of "trading in thin air": "No referendum was planned for the 11th in Ukraine.
 If Russia-supported terrorists and separatists have received orders to postpone something that wasn't planned, it's only a matter of their internal wrangling."

-The evidence of Russian involvement that the SBU, Kiev's secret police, has presented so far is woefully inconclusive.
-On Wednesday, for example, it released a video on its YouTube channel, purporting to prove that Russia is coordinating the May 11 referendum.
-It contains an intercepted conversation between a Donetsk leader and the notorious Russian nationalist, Alexander Barkashov.
+Western politicians cannot very well echo these demands because there is no conclusive proof that the Kremlin is in fact directing the rebels.
+Earlier this month, the Daily Beast quoted U.S. Secretary of State John Kerry as saying, "Intel is producing taped conversations of intelligence operatives taking their ordsrs from Moscow and everybody can tell the difference in the accents, in the idioms, in the language."
+The state department, however, later clarified that Kerry had been talking about Ukrainian intelligence.
+But the "proof" the SBU, Kiev's secret police, has presented so far is woefully inconclusive.
+On Wednesday, for example, it released a video on its YouTube channel purporting to prove that Russia is coordinating the May 11 "referendum".
+It contains an intercepted conversation between a DNR leader and notorious Russian nationalist Alexander Barkashov.
 The latter's views are so far to the right of Putin's that only someone completely unversed in Russian politics could take him for a Kremlin representative: He was even handed a suspended two-year sentence in 2007 for attacking a police officer.

-To contact the author of this article: Leonid Bershidsky at firstname.lastname@example.org.
+To contact the author on this story: